 Section 1.
 Worship Services.
-These services shall be held on the Lord's Day and on other occasions as the pastor and the church determine.
+These services shall be held on the Lord's Day and on other occasions as the pastor and the Church determine.

 Section 2.
 The Lord's Supper.
-The church shall observe the Lord's Supper.
+The Church shall observe the Lord's Supper.
 The pastor and the Deacon Body will schedule and administer the Lord's Supper.

 Section 3.
 Business Meetings.
 Congregational business meetings shall be held on a regular schedule.
-The church may be called to meet in a special called meeting by the pastor or Deacon Body.
-The purpose and time shall be announced not less than two weeks in advance of the meeting date in the worship services.
+The Church may be called to meet in a special called meeting by the pastor or Deacon Body.
+The purpose and time shall be announced not less than two weeks in advance of the meeting date in the worship services and written in the Church bulletins.

 Note: Regular meeting schedules will be defined in the Bylaw section of this document.
-All business meetings and special called meetings will be conducted in accordance with the applicable provisions of Article X (Rules of Order) of this constitution.
+All business meetings and special called meetings will be conducted in accordance with the applicable provisions of Article X (Rules of Order) of this Constitution.